solidity-labs-io/forge-proposal-simulator/docs/guides/multisig-proposal.md

     }
     ```

+-   `isDelegateCall()`: Override this only when the entire multisig action group must be encoded as Safe MultiSend delegatecalls.
+Regular calls are the default.
+This is a proposal-level setting, so every recorded action in `build()` uses the same operation.

+    ```solidity
+    function isDelegateCall()
+        public
+        view
+        override
+        returns (bool)
+    {
+        return true;
+    }
+    ```

 -   `run()`: Sets up the environment for running the proposal, and executes all proposal actions.
 This sets `addresses`, `primaryForkId` and calls `super.run()` run the entire proposal.
 In this example, `primaryForkId` is set to `sepolia` and selecting the fork for running proposal.
 Next the `addresses` object is set by reading from the JSON file.
 For further reading, see the [run function](../overview/architecture/proposal-functions.md#run-function).

     ```solidity